transloadit/uppy/README.md

 Uppy is a sleek, modular JavaScript file uploader that integrates seamlessly with any application.
 It’s fast, easy to use and lets you worry about more important problems than building a file uploader.

-- **Fetch** files from local disk, remote urls, Google Drive, Dropbox, Instagram, or snap and record selfies with a camera.
+- **Fetch** files from local disk, remote urls, Google Drive, Dropbox, Instagram, or snap and record selfies with a camera
-- **Preview** and edit metadata with a nice interface.
+- **Preview** and edit metadata with a nice interface
-- **Upload** to the final destination, optionally process/encode.
+- **Upload** to the final destination, optionally process/encode

 <img src="https://github.com/transloadit/uppy/raw/master/assets/uppy-demo-oct-2018.gif">